 - Vulnerable customers and people self-isolating will receive alternative methods of communication wherever possible if priority repairs to fixed broadband and landlines cannot be carried out

-Switching is still available to customers of most providers, who are saying networks and call centres and cope.
+Switching is still available to customers of most providers.

 Your work rights during the coronavirus crisis

-If you are forced off work and are self-isolating because you or someone in your household has coronavirus or its symptoms, you will be entitled to your normal sick pay and sick leave as agreed with your employer.
+As well as help set out above for the employed and self-employed, you will be entitled to your normal sick pay and sick leave as agreed by your employer.

 Employees are by law entitled to take time off work to care for their children (or for anyone who is dependent on them), although your employer is not obliged to pay you for this time.

-Schools closed on 20 March but on 12 May the Prime Minister set down plans for a phased reopening of primary schools from 1 June.
+Schools closed on 20 March but a phased reopening of primary schools started from 1 June.

 What support is available for businesses?

-The government has published detailed guidance on the support available to businesses during the crisis, such as the Coronavirus Business Interruption Loan Scheme and Bounce Back Loans.
+The government has published detailed guidance on the support available to businesses during the crisis, such as the Coronavirus Business Interruption Loan Scheme and Bounce Back Loan scheme.
 Find out the full details with our guide.

 Coronavirus and travel